 This Working Group moves at the pace of the direct feedback of our members, and is democratically driven with an explicit focus on racial equity.
 Developing and building long lasting community is a top priority of this group.
 We will also focus on developing educational materials, creating a peer mentorship framework with our partners at Intentional Endowments Network, and help each other advocate for action for our respective institutions, as well as share best practices in moving this action forward.

 We welcome a diversity of experience in this effort, to prioritize defining the needs of HBCUs/HSIs/MSIs/ and Tribal Colleges and the communities they serve.

 How to Join

 Please sign-up and share this Working Group Interest Form with identified BIPOC leaders on your campus.
 You are a valued contact in this outreach process as an institutional affiliated leader at a designated minority-serving institution that is either currently or has previously engaged with the Climate Leadership Network.
 Your institutional knowledge and unique understanding of your demographic base is a valued contribution to this committee.

 This intake form will be crucial in helping us shape our work and ensure that we see this process through effectively and equitably.
 The Working Group will work to build off and grow historic work, including this past initiative and resource to highlight the unique journeys of HBCUs and MSIs in the field of sustainability.

-Please submit your interest and let me know if you have any questions or are interested in joining the Working Group.
+The Intersectional Climate Action Leaders Working Group meets the third Thursday of each month, 3-4 pm EST. Please submit your interest and let us know if you have any questions or are interested in joining the Working Group.

 We thank you for your leadership.